 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Village are described in the notes to the financial statements.
-The Village changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87 Leases.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Note 12 - Change In Accounting Principle.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
 We noted no transactions entered into by the Village during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.